 Part III: Louisiana BBQ on the Go

-It was music to my ears.
+It is music to my ears.

 ”Hi there!
 You live here?”

-“Could I bother you for some water please?
+“Could I bother you for some water, please?

 “How big is Springfield?”
 I ask.

 “Springfield?!
-Oh it’s small, around 500 people live there,” she replied.
+Oh, it’s small, around 500 people live there,” she replies.